Talk to us

 menu

-How To Implement Call Duration Statistics Function
+How to Implement Call Duration Statistics Function

-How To Implement Call Duration Statistics Function
+How to Implement Call Duration Statistics Function

 Call duration formula

-The calculation formula for call duration is as follows:
+The calculation formula is as follows:

 Call duration = call end timestamp - call start timestamp